WordPress Yoast SEO Tutorial That 10X Your SEO Efforts

 Hello You!
+Anyone for a WordPress Yoast SEO tutorial?
 If you have been baffled about SEO or Yoast for a while then this post is just for you.
-We will look at the only WordPress SEO Yoast tutorial you’ll ever need.
+We will look at the only WordPress Yoast SEO tutorial you’ll ever need.

 Obviously, the search engines continue to update their algorithms regularly, as a result, Yoast will need to update their plugin but for the next few years, this post should cover all your needs to get you started.

 Before I jump into the tutorial I will break down two main things for you.
 The first is SEO, what on earth is it?
 The next is what or who is Yoast (if that is even a real name).

 Search Engine Optimisation (SEO)

 SEO is the three letter acronym for search engine optimisation.
 It is a term used by professionals in the industry to describe the process of tweaking content to rank well in the search engines.

 The optimisation process involves a whole list of technical factors but it is broken down into two main compartments.
 Namely; on-page and off-page factors.

 Some on-page factors include things like: